codes3112/LibraryManagementSystem/README.md

 Separate View, Data And Service Layers.

-Incorporated Identity for authentication and Security
+Incorporated Identity for Authentication and Security

-Materialize and Bootstrap used for Styling.
+Materialize used for Styling.

 MySQL(MariaDB) used as database backend.